norc-heal/heal-app-docs/docs/resotrack/checkresource.md

 Whenever you document a resource and add dependencies, the tool will pull any of those dependencies that have not yet been documented into a resource list.
 When you load the resource list, you will be able to view all resources (that have been added as dependencies) left to annotate.
 You will also be able to select and annotate remaining resources from this window.

 If you are using a minimal annotation standard, you will also be able to designate whether you are planning to share each resource within the list.
 If you are not planning to share a resource, you will be able to complete a "rapid audit" for that resource instead of providing full documentation.
-This will allow even those resources that will not be shared to have at least minimal descriptive information.
+This will mean even those resources that will not be shared to have at least minimal descriptive information.

 ***